 Or it might be some combination of all of these.
 Or something else entirely.
 It takes wisdom to discern your work.

-As you do the work of marriage, your job is to not be a hypocrite.
+As you do the work of marriage, your job is not to be a hypocrite.
 Before you guide your wife down a path, make sure you have cleared that path first.
 You can’t teach financial discipline, for example, if you don’t have financial discipline.
+A man who buys whatever he wants regardless of the consequences, yet locks down his wife’s allowance to a paltry sum, is a despot suited for the third world, not a loving home.

 And so as you look for a wife, you must always be looking at your own shortcomings.
 Your future wife should complement you.
 She should be strong where you are weak.
 Together, you two should be able to accomplish much more than if you were apart.
 If you are already married, pay attention to where you need to pick up the slack and encourage your wife in her strengths.